Carlos Beltrán to make MLB history as the Mets' first Latino manager

 He would also join Alex Cora of the Boston Red Sox, Dave Martinez of the Washington Nationals and Charlie Montoyo of the Toronto Blue Jays as the fourth Puerto Rican to lead a Major League team.

-Both Martinez and Cora are also part of a selected group of three Latino managers who have World Series wins.
+Both Martinez and Cora are also part of a selected group of three Latino managers who have won the World Series.
+(Ozzie Guillen was the first, with Chicago White Sox in 2005.)

-His overall career as an MLB player lasted 20 seasons and in that time, he also played for the Yankees, Astros and Giants.
+His overall career lasted 20 seasons, and he also played for the Royals, Astros, Giants, Cardinals and Yankees.

 Beltrán's former Astros teammate Carlos Correa, who won a World Series with him in 2017, previously said that he would make "an amazing manager,” adding that "he’s going to be a game-changer if he gets that job, for sure.”

-He retired from playing in 2017 and for the past year has served as a special advisor to Brian Cashman, the general manager of the Yankees.
+Beltrán retired in 2017 and for the past year has served as a special adviser to Brian Cashman, the general manager of the Yankees.

 Follow NBC Latino on Facebook, Twitter and Instagram.